 Behind the Voices

-Stephanie Kelmar, Founder/Editor
+Stephanie Kelmar, Founder/Parent Council Chair

 Stephanie is a 2-time Emmy award winning producer of KTVU-TV’s “Mornings On 2” newscast in the San Francisco Bay Area.
 She began her professional broadcast career producing radio talk shows while still a student at UC Berkeley.
 Since leaving the full-time working world to raise a family, Stephanie has written programs for an internet television channel, produced a monthly newsmagazine and produced Facebook Live broadcasts for a website geared towards millennials.
 Stephanie lives in Palo Alto with her husband, two children and their dog.

 Ro is the 4-time Emmy award winning Creator and Executive producer of KTVU’s “Mornings on 2”.
 After more than a decade at the helm, she traded the control room for consulting to help television stations across the country improve formats, talent, writing and ratings.
 Through it all, Ro proudly raised her 4 children on a steady diet of current events and is thrilled to bring her passion for unbiased and age-appropriate news to a new generation.
 She lives in Northern California with her husband, kids and golden retriever, Poppy.

 Jennifer Anderson, Creative Director/Board Member

 Jennifer is the creative eye for KidNuz.
 Before joining the team, she spent 15 years crafting digital, social, and traditional experiences for companies large and small.
 She brings insight, enthusiasm, and an entrepreneurial edge to KidNuz, along with a deep passion for positive change.
 Jennifer complements her professional career with nonstop dedication to multiple nonprofits, for which she has held various board positions.
 She always leads with kindness, optimism, and authenticity.

 Tracey Bracco, Treasurer/Board Member